Single-Photon Advantage in Quantum Cryptography Beyond QKD: Results

-The single-photon source comprises a single pre-selected semiconductor quantum dot emitting at a wavelength of 921\,nm, deterministically integrated into a micro-cavity based on a hybrid circular Bragg grating (cf. inset in Figure~\ref{fig:figure3}a) to enhance the photon extraction efficiency and reduce the radiative lifetime to 50\,ps via high Purcell enhancement.
+One could argue that the same cheating probabilities and almost the same quantum advantage of the single-photon source could, in principle, be reproduced using a laser with a smaller mean photon number $\mu$, as the likelihood of multi-photon events is proportional to $\mu^2$.
+However, a smaller $\mu$ would require higher $K$ values leading to a lower rate of successful coin flips, as the maximum rate of secure coin flips is $R_{\text{CF}} = R_0/K \sim R_0 \cdot \mu$, where $R_0$ is the system clock-rate.
+Therefore, employing sub-Poissonian light sources in QSCF provides not only a reduced bias but also a better performance for the same bias.\\ \\ \textbf{Experimental setup overview} \\ To implement the QSCF protocol simulated above, we realized the experimental setup shown in Figure~\ref{fig:figure3}a.
+Alice uses a deterministic single-photon source to generate flying qubits at a clock-rate of $R_0 = 80\,$MHz and dynamically switches randomly between the four different polarization-encoded QSCF states in a fiber-coupled electro-optical-modulator.
+Next, the polarization qubits propagate through a short free-space optical channel, including a variable attenuator for emulating channel loss.
+The single-photon pulses are detected by Bob using a 4-state polarization analyzer with passive basis choice in combination with superconducting nanowire detectors and time-tagging electronics (see Methods).
+Classical post-processing is performed via a classical data link.
+The execution of the QSCF protocol relies on two building blocks, namely the single-photon generation and the dynamic qubit encoding on Alice's side, as discussed in the following.\\ \\ \textbf{Flying qubit generation} \\ The single-photon source comprises a single pre-selected semiconductor quantum dot emitting at a wavelength of 921\,nm, deterministically integrated into a micro-cavity based on a hybrid circular Bragg grating (cf. inset in Figure~\ref{fig:figure3}a) to enhance the photon extraction efficiency and reduce the radiative lifetime to 50\,ps via high Purcell enhancement.
 For details on the design, deterministic fabrication and in-depth quantum-optical characterization of this type of single-photon source we refer to Ref.~\cite{rickert2019} and \cite{rickert2024high}, respectively.
-Choosing quasi-resonant (p-shell at 896$\,$nm) optical excitation of the quantum emitter operated in a cryogenic environment (4\,K) results in the emission spectrum in Figure~\ref{fig:figure2}b.
+Choosing quasi-resonant (p-shell at 896$\,$nm) optical excitation of the quantum emitter operated in a cryogenic environment (4\,K) results in the emission spectrum in Figure~\ref{fig:figure3}b.
 Here, the predominant emission of a charged state used for our experiments in the following is identified.
 Performing a Hanbury-Brown and Twiss measurement after spectral filtering via a monochromator and coupling to a single-mode fiber confirms the single-photon nature of the emission with an uncorrected and integrated anti-bunching value of $g^{(2)}(0) = 0.03(1)$ (cf. Figure~\ref{fig:figure3}c).
 Furthermore, it is essential for the protocol implementation that the emitted photon states possess no coherence in the photon number basis, a necessary assumption in the treated cheating strategies, as recently discussed by Bozzio et al. \cite{bozzio2022enhancing}.
 This was confirmed for the excitation conditions used in the coin flipping implementation, by interfering sequentially emitted single photons in a Mach-Zehnder-interferometer and varying their relative phase while monitoring the countrate after the interference.
-The absence of any oscillations confirms that no PNC is present (cf. Figure~\ref{fig:figure3}d, darker curves), thus, the analytical formalism based on Ref. \cite{pappa2014experimental} can be applied without the need for active phase-randomization.
-To make sure that the PNC measurement is performed correctly, we also excited the same QD resonantly with a pulse area of around 0.2$\pi$, yielding oscillations in the counts at the BS output, indicating the presence of PNC under resonant excitation (light curves).
+The absence of oscillations observed in this experiment as seen in Figure~\ref{fig:figure3}d confirms that the photon number coherence in the used light state is negligible, thus, the analytical formalism based on Ref. \cite{pappa2014experimental} can be applied without the need for active phase-randomization.
+As a cross-check we repeated the experiment with the same quantum emitter under strict resonant excitation ($\approx0.2\pi$ pulse area), revealing oscillations due to a finite photon number coherence, as expected for this excitation scheme.